microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignment-additionalaccess.md

 doc_type: "apiPageType"
 ---

-# accessPackageAssignment: additionalAssignments
+# accessPackageAssignment: additionalAccess
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In [Azure AD Entitlement Management](../resources/entitlementmanagement-overview.md), retrieve a collection of [accessPackageAssignment](../resources/accesspackageassignment.md) objects that indicate additional access for a target user, based on the incompatible access packages for a specific access package.
+In [Azure AD Entitlement Management](../resources/entitlementmanagement-overview.md), retrieve a collection of [accessPackageAssignment](../resources/accesspackageassignment.md) objects that indicate additional access for a target user.
+This can be used to prepare to configure the incompatible access packages for a specific access package.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).